lucasm/findto/README.md

 ## 🔍 Sources

-All search sources and external data from APIs available on Findto are chosen by the criteria: 1) service popularity; 2) commitment with open access; 3) respect of privacy and copyright.
+All search sources and external data from third party APIs available on Findto are chosen by the criteria: 1) service popularity; 2) commitment with open access; 3) respect of privacy and copyright.
 All these sources are displayed inside the navigable categories on the app, and chosen by community.
 For more details, visit [Wiki](https://github.com/lucasm/findto/wiki).

-## 💛 Community
+## 💜 Community

 Findto is supported by community.